kalidasas-creator/document_qa_app/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-For support and questions:
-- Create an issue on GitHub
-- Contact the development team
-- Check the documentation in the code comments